xtreamwayz/psr-container-messenger/README.md

 If you have the [zend-component-installer](https://github.com/zendframework/zend-component-installer) installed, the configuration is added automatically for you.

-By default there is no middleware configured.
-You need to add

 ## Command, Query and Event buses

 By default there are 3 buses registered.